Skip to content

 The Difference Between Certification on Paper and Real Qualification

-The right approach: training as a tool that genuinely raises the level of people on site.
+The wrong approach: obtain a certificate and file it away.
+The right approach: training as a continuous process that raises the real level of people on site.

 What a Well-Prepared Team Looks Like in Practice